 High rates of poverty mean that millions of children fail to complete education, dropping out of school early to help their families earn money, by labouring in the fields or selling goods on the streets.
 In rural areas, over 40% of children of school age may not be in the classroom.
 Literacy rates are therefore low, with as many as 48% of people aged over 15 unable to read and write.Citation Families rely on subsistence agriculture, but this is increasingly prone to climate shocks and stresses.
 As one of the most populous countries in Africa, there is also a growing problem of land shortages for farming families in rural areas like the SNNPR.

-Working with our long-standing Ethiopian partners, the Addis Kidan Baptist Church Welfare and Development Association, we are supporting a new programme in three villages in Koshe, in one of the poorest districts in the SNNPR.
-Using self help groups as a catalyst for change, our partners are bringing together up to 225 women to build skills, knowledge, confidence and supportive relationships, before using microfinance to help develop business opportunities.
+The Empowerment for Education project in Ethiopia focussed on three villages in Koshe, in one of the poorest districts in the SNNPR.
+We expanded the project in March 2021 to include Shashemene, a semi-rural district about 100km from Koshe.
+Using self help groups as a catalyst for change, our partners brought together over 350 women to build skills, knowledge, confidence and supportive relationships, before using microfinance to help develop business opportunities.

-We are working with women because they are responsible for decisions about children’s health, welfare and education, yet in a highly patriarchal society often have to make such decisions with unequal access to the necessary resources or knowledge to make positive choices.
+We worked with women because they are responsible for decisions about children’s health, welfare and education, yet in a highly patriarchal society often have to make such decisions with unequal access to the necessary resources or knowledge to make positive choices.
 The evidence also shows that resources earned by mothers will be spent on their children’s needs, whereas fathers are sometimes less reliable in their focus on the family.

 I want to help